alexmancheno/alexmancheno.github.io/Getting-Started/running-a-java-program.md

 ```
 > java -cp bin Main
 ```
-The above invokes the JVM to load `Main.class` into the classpath and then executes it.
-You can read more about classpaths [here](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html).
+The `-cp bin` component tells the JVM to load everything inside the `bin` folder into the classpath (you can read more about classpaths [here](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html)).
+The `Main` component tells the JVM which of our classes is the *main* class (the class containing the `main(String[] args)` method).
 Running the above command will generate the following output:
 ```
 > java -cp bin Main
 Hello, world!